MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/maintain-servers.md

 It's now safe to pause and restart other servers in the cluster.

-## Patch Azure Stack HCI nodes offline
+## Perform a fast, offline update of all servers in a cluster

+This method allows you to take all the servers in a cluster down at once and update them all at the same time.
+This saves time during the updating process, but the trade-off is downtime for the hosted resources.

-If there is a critical security update that you need to apply quickly or you need to ensure patching completes in your maintenance window, this method may be for you.
-This process brings down the Azure Stack HCI cluster, patches the servers, and brings it all up again.
-The trade-off is downtime to the hosted resources.
+If there is a critical security update that you need to apply quickly, or you need to ensure that updates complete within your maintenance window, this method may be for you.
+This process brings down the Azure Stack HCI cluster, updates the servers, and brings it all up again.

 1. Plan your maintenance window.
 2. Take the virtual disks offline.
 3. Stop the cluster to take the storage pool offline.
 Run the  **Stop-Cluster** cmdlet or use Windows Admin Center to stop the cluster.
-4. Set the cluster service to **Disabled** in Services.msc on each node.
-This prevents the cluster service from starting up while being patched.
+4. Set the cluster service to **Disabled** in Services.msc on each server.
+This prevents the cluster service from starting up while being updated.
-5. Apply the Windows Server Cumulative Update and any required Servicing Stack Updates to all nodes.
-(You can update all nodes at the same time, no need to wait since the cluster is down).
+5. Apply the Windows Server Cumulative Update and any required Servicing Stack Updates to all servers.
+You can update all servers at the same time - there's no need to wait, because the cluster is down.
-6. Restart the nodes, and ensure everything looks good.
+6. Restart the servers, and ensure everything looks good.
-7. Set the cluster service back to **Automatic** on each node.
+7. Set the cluster service back to **Automatic** on each server.
 8. Start the cluster.
 Run the **Start-Cluster** cmdlet or use Windows Admin Center.

    Give it a few minutes.
 Make sure the storage pool is healthy.